Islandora-CLAW/claw-docker-all-in-one/README.md

 ## Introduction

-This is a single image will install the dependencies required to run Islandora CLAW.
+This is a single image that will install the dependencies required to run Islandora CLAW.

 It's provided for the purposes of easing testing and development, but is not intended for production use.